davidtegeltija/MagneticPendulum/README.md

 # MagneticPendulum
-Programming a model which predicts movement of a magnetic pendulum with different initial conditions
+Programming a model with which we analyse the movement and behaviour of a magnetic pendulum with different initial conditions